 This project is to redesign Redwood Heights Recreation Center Park, located at the intersection of Redwood Road and Aliso Avenue.
-The idea is to update this park and create a modern space for meetups, gathering, activities, or just hanging out.
+The vision is to update this park and create a modern space for meetups, gatherings, activities, or just hanging out.
 The design will include sustainable, future-focused features for all community members - children, teens, and adults of all ages.

 It can happen.

 It’s all connected.
 Recreation, curb appeal, community value… Our park is a shadow of what it could be: The property has been limping along in mediocrity for decades, with many areas ignored and unused, and falling into disrepair.
 If we do nothing, it will only get worse.

 It doesn’t have to be like this.
 The potential is there, and it’s time to revive this wasted resource.
 We’re ready.
 We have a plan.
 Now what we need is you.
 You can help make this happen.

 Click on Each Section Below for More Information